mmoffitt/solar-scraper/README.md

 # solar-scraper

-Scrape your Austin Energy bill!
+A tool for extracting the energy usage data from the PDF of one or more Austin Energy bills.